intuition-dev/INTUITION2/README.md

     $ cd blog-cms
     $ mbakeW -c
     ```
 1. Create an account (if you haven't already) and database in [Firebase](https://console.firebase.google.com).
 Navigate to the Service Accounts tab in your database project's settings page.
 Click the `Generate New Private Key` button at the bottom of the Firebase Admin SDK section of the Service Accounts tab.
 After you click the button, a JSON file containing your service account's credentials will be downloaded.
+Next go to the `Authentication` tab, click `Sign-in method` and set `Email/Password` method to `Enabled`.

 1. To CMS App folder add the following files next to example files that lies to the following folders:

-    - folder: `/blog-cms/adminzAdminEG` file: `serviceAccountKey.json` (the file that you've downloaded in the previous steps) and file `.env` (in the Firebase console go to `Project Overview` tab, on the next screen click `</>` icon, a popup `Add Firebase to your web app` will appear.
+    1.1 folder: `/blog-cms/adminzAdminEG` file: `serviceAccountKey.json` (the file that you've downloaded in the previous steps) and file `.env` (in the Firebase console go to `Project Overview` tab, on the next screen click `</>` icon, a popup `Add Firebase to your web app` will appear.
 Fill the `.env` file fields values with according values of your project:

         FB_API_KEY='[the value of `apiKey` field from your DB]'
         FB_AUTH_DOMAIN='[the value of `authDomain` field from your DB]'